 You can just spread it on bread, add it to a salad with pears and walnuts or melt it into a pasta sauce.

-Typical Italian Christmas cake, you will find the panettone in just about every food store, bakery, pastry shop all over the country.
+Typical Italian Christmas cake, you will find the panettone in just about every food store, bakery, and pastry shop all over the country.
 But it’s typical of Milan.

 Trentino Alto Adige – Traditional Italian meals from Trento and Trentino Alto Adige northern region